 Metal buildings can be a real challenge when installing WarehouseFoil™ because there is not a one-size-fits-all install method.
 Below we’ve shared the 3 best methods to attach radiant barrier to metal framing, and some ideas beyond that if you need to get creative.
 Take the time and effort for your project, and once you’re finished, you will immediately feel the difference in comfort.

-There are many different types of metal buildings, so we are offering several different install methods below to help you tackle the job.
-If your type of building is not mentioned here, consider the main principles and get creative in finding a way to install the foil.
+There are many different types of metal buildings, so we are offering 3 different install methods below to help you tackle the job.
+If your type of building is not mentioned here, consider the main principles and get creative in finding a way to install the foil or give us a call and we can help guide you to the best solution.
 A few things to remember:

-- Keep it simple – just get a piece of foil between you and the hot roof.
-Wood strips, straps, cables, adhesive, magnets… you name it.
+- Keep it simple – your goal is to just get a piece of foil between you and the hot roof.
 Whatever it takes to get the foil between you and the roof being heated up by the sun is the only thing standing in your way.

 - A big metal box (i.e. your building) is gonna be HOT in the summer!
 Installing a radiant barrier is almost like putting the building in the shade, it can make a big impact.